kloetzl/libdna/Readme.md

 Copy a string from `begin` to `dest`, replace each character by the one defined in the table.
 A value of -1 indicates that a character should be skipped.
 Having the destination and the source string equal is allowed.
 To convert RNA to DNA and remove all incompletely specified nucleotides use `dnax_to_dna4_table`.

+# Installation

+Libdna requires the Meson buildsystem but no other dependencies.

+    meson builddir
+    cd builddir
+    ninja
+    ninja install

 # Bonus

 - libdna comes with man pages for IUPAC codes and the standard genetic code.